-The Social Security Number Fraud Prevention Act of 2017 required Treasury to file an annual report identifying all mailings that include the full Social Security Number (SSN).
-Over the next four years, Treasury is required to update Congress on its progress in eliminating the mailing of full SSNs.
-Treasury recently submitted its 2018 report to Congress.
-For more information on Treasury's usage of SSN, please refer to page 13, Section 6 of this report.
+The Social Security Number Fraud Prevention Act of 2017 requires Treasury to file an annual report for five years identifying all mailings that include the full Social Security Number (SSN).
+Treasury is required to update Congress annually on its progress in eliminating the mailing of full SSNs.
+Treasury recently submitted its 2019 report to Congress.
+For more information on Treasury's usage of the SSN, please refer to page 13, Section 6 of this report.